gaultier/blog/you_inherited_a_legacy_cpp_codebase_now_what.md

 - The packages sometimes do not have the version of the library you need (static or dynamic)

 So you're thinking, I know, I will use those fancy new package managers for C++, Conan, vcpkg and the like!
 Well, not so fast:
-- They require external dependencies so your CI becomes more complex and slower
+- They require external dependencies so your CI becomes more complex and slower (e.g. figuring out which exact version of Python they require, which surely will be different from the version of Python your project requires)
 - They do not have all versions of a package.
 Example: [Conan and mbedtls](https://conan.io/center/recipes/mbedtls), it jumps from version `2.16.12` to `2.23.0`.
 What happened to the versions in between?
 Are they flawed and should not be used?
 Who knows!
 Security vulnerabilities are not listed anyways for the versions available!
-Of course I had a project in the past where I had to use version `2.17` or something...
+Of course I had a project in the past where I had to use version `2.17`...
 - They might not support some operating systems or architectures you care about (FreeBSD, ARM, etc)

 I mean, if you have a situation where they work for you, that's great, it's definitely an improvement over using system packages in my mind.
 It's just that I never encountered (so far) a project where I could make use of them - there was always some blocker.